Things to Do at Queen Wilhelmina

 See the rustic Wonder House.
 The house is so named because it houses nine levels within what appears to be a normal, two-story rock house.
 This house was built in the 1930s by Carlos Hill and his brother-in-law after Hill married and settled on Rich Mountain in the 1930s.

 The four seasons each have their own distinctive beauty, so the landscape here on the mountain is ever changing as one season leads to another.
 The park hosts special events including the Butterfly Count, Hamfest (Annual Amateur Radio Festival), Rod Run (Classic & Antique Car Festival), Pioneer Day, Peak to Peak, and Christmas on the Mountain.
 Join the fun at these fantastic things to do in western Arkansas and take home special memories of your time spent here.

-The City of Mena, Ark., located just 13 miles east of the park, boasts a city park with two spring-fed ponds, a historic cabin. and a block away is the old Kansas City Southern depot that features a train museum and the Mena/Polk County Chamber of Commerce.
-Downtown find severall antique shops can be enjoyed downtown.
+The City of Mena, Ark., located just 13 miles east of the park, boasts a city park with two spring-fed ponds, a historic cabin, and a block away is the old Kansas City Southern depot that features a train museum and the Mena/Polk County Chamber of Commerce.
+Downtown find several antique shops can be enjoyed downtown.
 Near Mena are Lum & Abner's Jot-Em-Down Store, the Little Missouri Falls, Cossatot River State Park-Natural Area, and other attractions.

 Whether you want to visit for a week or a weekend, call Queen Wilhelmina State Park today to book your visit!